OpenNews/opennews-website/what/community/scholarships/index.md

 <p class="bodybig">The journalism code community is diverse and distributed across the globe.
 Events can be a great opportunity to get together in person to chat and collaborate, but sometimes the cost of travel can be a hardship.
 To help with the cost of attending conferences and other technical events, OpenNews offers Ticket + Travel scholarships.
 Whether you're a newsroom developer at a small organization without much budget for professional development, or a freelance developer eager to learn more about journalism code, we created this program to help you attend events.</p>

 <p>Applications are <a href="https://docs.google.com/forms/d/e/1FAIpQLScVSLN5y-LeStKp1kADenQHwUxtlPA3LSMI0rPmmakqJc2hHw/viewform">open right now</a> for our first round of 2019 scholarships.
-We're planning to offer scholarships again this year, so please <a href="http://eepurl.com/czSVTL">join our email list</a> to find out when the next applications will open.</p>
+We're planning to offer scholarships more than once this year, so please <a href="http://eepurl.com/czSVTL">join our email list</a> to find out when the next applications will open too.</p>

 ### What we're offering